Babas10/ADA_JEX2017/Project/README.md

 # Title: Perception of Health

 # Abstract
 ## A 150 word description of the project idea, goals, dataset used.
 What story you would like to tell and why?
 What's the motivation behind your project?
 Our goal is to extract information about healthy pattern in a dataset.
-More precisely we would like to found articles with health related subject, rate their importance and get more specific information.
-For example We could then plot a health impact in term of different  discrete "problems": fast food, gluten, etc.. by region and by period if possible.
+More precisely we would like to find articles with health related subject, rate their importance and get more specific information.
+For example, we could then plot a health impact in term of different discrete "problems": fast food, gluten, etc.. by region and by period if possible.
-Secondly we would like to see if new problem have appeared and other dissapeared or have been solved.
+Secondly, we would like to see if new problem have appeared and other disappeared or have been solved.
 It would be possible to analyse this by finding sudden increase/decrease in frequency of specific terms.

 Story:

 Health is a key factor that follows us along through life.
-Epochs pay different attention to it, but still were always concerned a moment or another.
-Through the evolution of technologies and with the expansion of the knowledge through the internet,  people became much more concerned.
+Through the different era of mankind, the perception of health has evolved and reached very precise subject on how we behave instead of simply curing our disease, but still remains the priority.
+And with the evolution of technologies and the expansion of the knowledge through the internet, people became much more concerned.
 With it new theories, lobbies and trends, appeared in society, changing definitively the way of life of people and the link with health.
 We will by analysing web news of different countries try to perceive the changes of the meaning of the word "health" and try to identify which are the key factor related to those changes.

 Motivation:

-- It would be very interesting to see if some problems appeared / dissapeared in some part of the world before other.
+- It would be very interesting to see if some problems appeared / disappeared in some part of the world before other.

-- How did our percpetion of healthy has evolved ?
+- How did our perception of healthy has evolved ?
 (When a developing country becomes a developed country people can focus on different problems.
 Before the bottom of the pyramid is fullfilled it is not possible to address problems in the top of the pyramid)